touchyfeelytech/sex-tech-hackathon/code-of-conduct.md

 - Foster an inclusive environment, for example by using inclusive language
 - Listen to differing viewpoints and experiences
 - Be mindful of the needs and boundaries of others
-- Foster an un-intimidating environment where people feel comfortable asking for help
+- Create an environment where people feel comfortable asking questions
 - Be committed to help others where appropriate or when asked

 ### Unacceptable behaviours